thuongvu/CSSPractice/README.md

 * "responsive-Marcotte" - following along exercises from from Ethan Marcotte's book, Responsive Web Design.
 NOT representative of my own independent work.
 * "dental" - a clone of http://www.provodentalcare.com/ NOT representative of my own independent work.
 * "slideshare" - a clone of http://www.slideshare.net.
 NOT representative of my own independent work.
+* "wired" - a clone of http://wired.com.
+NOT representative of my own independent work.